OpenArabic/0400AH/data/0310Tabari/0310Tabari.Tarikh/README.md

 Please, copy-paste questions from `text_questionnaire.md` into this file and answer the questions.
 If you have done so, please check if `text_questionnaire.md` has been updated and has new questions.

+NOTE: THE FILE ...SECTION FOR IBN TAYFUR WAS SPECIALLY CREATED FOR SARAH SAVANT'S LECTURE SERIES AT LEIDEN.
+IT HAS A MORE THOROUGH TAGGING FROM LINES 108228 UNTIL 110210 (PAGES 574-666 OF VOLUME 8), CONSISTING OF TAGGING AT LEVEL 4 OF: SUBTITLES STARTING WITH A BULLET POINT, THREE BULLET POINTS, AND BASMALAS.

 ## 2. Add any comments on the text